harmony-one/h/progress/alaina-furstenberg.md

 ---

 2025-04-07 Mon: Meeting with Li, Artem, and Rika.
 Action items: Create twitter content related to Artem's portfolio and impermanent loss report.
+Continuation of animating graphics for Colossus.

 ---